yasmincrisostomo/backoffice-analyst/README.md

 - The maximum time of approval.
 - The minimum time of approval.

-The results are displayed in an easy-to-read table that can be sorted and filtered.
+The results are displayed in an easy-to-read table that can be filtered by CNPJ.